*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 - If you plan on doing a lot of walking or hiking, you must wear comfortable shoes.
 Break them in before you come—my brother who visited learned that the hard way!

-- Bring a shirt with long sleeves in case you get a freak cool day or for the evenings.
+- Bring a shirt with long sleeves, a sweater, or a jacket in case you get a freak cool day or for the evenings.

 - Don’t overpack.
 Keep your bag light, and it’s okay if you forget something.
 Spain has some of the best shopping for souvenirs, and it would be nice to bring a pair of leather sandals home with you.